Skip to Content

 Low-frequency hearing loss overview

 Low-frequency hearing loss involves difficulty hearing sounds in the lower pitch range.
-It can result from various factors including aging, genetic predisposition, or exposure to loud noise.
+It can result from various factors including ageing, genetic predisposition, or exposure to loud noise.
 Symptoms may include trouble understanding speech and detecting certain environmental sounds.

 Treatment often involves hearing aids or other amplification devices tailored to address low-frequency sounds.
 In this article, we will also explore the causes, symptoms, impact, and treatment options associated with low-frequency hearing loss.

-How is low-frequency loss charcterised?
+How is low-frequency loss characterised?

 Hearing loss affects many people across the UK, this article explores the specific type known as low-frequency hearing loss.
 Low-frequency sounds are characterised by their lower pitch and include sounds such as the rumbling of thunder, the deep bass notes in music, and the low tones of human voices.